sedaprotocol/seda-chain-contracts/DEVELOPING.md

 This is rather slow compared to local compilations, especially the first compile of a given contract.
 The use of the two volume caches is very useful to speed up following compiles of the same contract.

-This produces an `artifacts` directory with a `cw_seda_subchain.wasm`, as well as `checksums.txt`, containing the Sha256 hash of the wasm file.
+This produces an `artifacts` directory with a `seda_chain_contracts.wasm`, as well as `checksums.txt`, containing the Sha256 hash of the wasm file.
 The wasm file is compiled deterministically (anyone else running the same docker on the same git commit should get the identical file with the same Sha256 hash).
 It is also stripped and minimized for upload to a blockchain (we will also gzip it in the uploading process to make it even smaller).

 ## Verification